housing-data-coalition/oca/README.md

 # NYC Housing Court Filings

-The [Housing Data Coalition](https://www.housingdatanyc.org/) (HDC) has received housing court filings data from the New York State Office of Court Administration (OCA).
+The OCA Data Collective regularly receives housing court filings data from the New York State Office of Court Administration (OCA).
 In this repository we manage the Extract-Transform-Load process for getting raw XML filings data from OCA via SFTP, parsing the nested XML data into a set of tables, and making those CSV files publicly available for download.
+These data are also now publicly available in XML format on the court system's [website](https://ww2.nycourts.gov/landlord-tenant-data-34621).

 To work with these data you can use the [NYCDB](https://github.com/nycdb/nycdb) to automatically load all of the tables into a PostgreSQL database for analysis.
 You can also find documentation about the data, including a [data dictionary](https://docs.google.com/spreadsheets/d/1GMDomQr8gEave6uLpLby9gQU0oMoGRL39kQdNbBJEqE) on the [NYCDB wiki](https://github.com/nycdb/nycdb/wiki/Dataset:-OCA-Housing-Court-Records).

+The OCA Data Collective includes the [Right to Counsel Coalition](https://www.righttocounselnyc.org/), [BetaNYC](https://beta.nyc/), the [Association for Neighborhood and Housing Development](https://anhd.org/), the [University Neighborhood Housing Program](https://unhp.org), and [JustFix](https://www.justfix.org/).
+It is also affiliated with the [Housing Data Coalition](https://www.housingdatanyc.org/) (HDC).

 ## Attribution

 When utilizing this work, please use one of the following attributions and links:

-> Data from the New York State Office of Court Administration [via the Housing Data Coalition](https://github.com/housing-data-coalition/oca) in collaboration with the [Right to Counsel Coalition](https://www.righttocounselnyc.org/).
+> Data from the New York State Office of Court Administration via the OCA Data Collective in collaboration with the [Right to Counsel Coalition](https://www.righttocounselnyc.org/).

-> Data from the New York State Office of Court Administration [via the Housing Data Coalition](https://github.com/housing-data-coalition/oca).
-This data has been obtained and made available through the collaborative efforts of the [Housing Data Coalition](https://www.housingdatanyc.org/), the [Right to Counsel Coalition](https://www.righttocounselnyc.org/), [BetaNYC](https://beta.nyc/), the [Association for Neighborhood and Housing Development](https://anhd.org/), the [University Neighborhood Housing Program](https://unhp.org), and [JustFix](https://www.justfix.org/).
+> Data from the New York State Office of Court Administration via the OCA Data Collective.
+This data has been obtained and made available through the collaborative efforts of the [Right to Counsel Coalition](https://www.righttocounselnyc.org/), [BetaNYC](https://beta.nyc/), the [Association for Neighborhood and Housing Development](https://anhd.org/), the [University Neighborhood Housing Program](https://unhp.org), and [JustFix](https://www.justfix.org/).

 ## License